Farming for nature's recovery

 Funded by the Department of Agriculture, Environment and Rural Affairs (DAERA), with a focus on flower-rich wet grasslands unique to west Fermanagh, the Group is one of five pilot schemes in Northern Ireland, designed to support farmers who have joined EFS to deliver nature benefits.

-Farmers who sign up can avail themselves of group and individual mentoring on a range of topics related to farming and wildlife.
+Farmers who sign up can avail themselves of group and individual mentoring on various topics related to farming and wildlife.
 Our facilitators help farmers understand the application process, the implications for their farm management, and how to maximise wildlife benefits from the scheme – this greatly increases uptake and farmer satisfaction.
 Once a farm is in EFS, we make a follow-up visit, at least once a year, to ensure that habitat management is working and to answer any queries.
 We can also help identify any areas of concern and minimise risks of accidental non-compliance with the scheme.

 Meet some amazing EFS farmers